The Bogie Man (comics): In other media

 A television film version of The Bogie Man was produced by the BBC and screened on BBC2 during Christmas 1992.
-It starred Robbie Coltrane as Clunie, with Fiona Fullerton and Midge Ure, and was based upon the original four issue mini series.
+It starred Robbie Coltrane as Clunie, with Fiona Fullerton and Midge Ure, and was based upon the original four issue miniseries.
 It was not received well by critics and had poor viewing figures.

 Wagner and Grant felt the film was a huge disappointment due to the makers not granting them more influence in how it was made.

 It has only ever been shown once and there are no plans to release the film on DVD.